 Coastal environments also have visual amenity.
-Many people value areas that are uncluttered by structures.
+People value area that are uncluttered by structures.
 Aquaculture changes the natural character and visual appearance of seascapes in ways that people can find undesirable.
 The marker buoys and linear nature of marine farm structures and layout will have a visual impact.